Engin-Boot/pong-stage-travikumar201/Stage0/update-velocity-direction.md

   Then calculate the updated velocity and direction with which the ball will now progress and return the data to the central module

+### Scenario: the ball hits either top or bottom wall

+  Given that the game is in progress and the pong ball is moving

+  When the pong ball hits the top or bottom wall

+  Then calculate the updated velocity and direction with which the ball will now progress and return the data to the central module